Guide On Company's Equipment Recovery [Laptop, Hardware] After Remote Employee Termination

 1. The right equipment retrieval plan should consider the various requirements

-Retrieving and, especially, delivering equipment from GPS trackers includes more than the device software.
-The hardware, network, and business operations of your operation are all important.
-“These include: implementing equipment tracking software; documenting equipment assigned to employees; requiring employees to accept and sign an equipment agreement that includes a list of received equipment that must be returned upon termination; and informing employees that the cost of any equipment that is not returned by a given date will be deducted from their final paycheck,” said Omer Kaan Aslim, president of Desired Outcomes.
-“Organizations should inform terminated employees that shipping costs associated with equipment returns will be reimbursed (if applicable).”
+“These include: implementing equipment tracking software; documenting equipment assigned to employees; requiring employees to accept and sign an equipment agreement that includes a list of received equipment that must be returned upon termination," according to Omer Kaan Aslim, president of Desired Outcomes.

 Need To Retrieve Equipment From Your Remote Team?